-During the years ended 31 December 2023 and 2022, there were no transfers into or out of Level 3 fair value measurements.
+During the years ended 31 December 2024 and 2023, there were no transfers into or out of Level 3 fair value measurements.
 Further, there was no significant movements with equity instruments classified under level 3.

-The table below sets out the estimated carrying values and fair values of financial instruments carried at amortised cost where fair values are different from the carrying amounts shown in the consolidated financial statements:
+The table below sets out the estimated carrying value and fair value of financial assets under level 1 carried at amortised cost where fair value is different from the carrying amount shown in the consolidated financial position: